 Growth began as word spread in churches, conventions, and magazine articles that explained this unique new program.
 Inquiries and requests for information became more frequent, and a handbook was printed.
 Office space moved from a desk in a family room to a rented office.

 In 1981, MOPS established a Board of Directors and incorporated first as MOPS Outreach, and later as MOPS, Inc. As interest mushroomed, leadership training began.
 One hundred fifty women from five states gathered in 1982 for the first all-day MOPS leadership seminar.

 In 1988, MOPS expanded beyond US borders and was renamed MOPS International, Inc. to reflect the international impact of the ministry.
 As MOPS grew, so did the need for a chartering process, additional resource materials, and a paid staff.
 The Board hired Elisa Morgan as the first president of the organization in 1989.

-MOPS reached out to moms through the MOMSense newsletter (now MomSense magazine) beginning in 1993.
+MOPS reached out to moms through the MOMSense newsletter (later MomSense magazine and now Hello, Darling magazine) beginning in 1993.
 The newsletter joined the existing MOMSense radio program to help MOPS nurture every mother of preschoolers, whether or not she attended a MOPS group.